My Fitness Journey and Tips for a Healthier Lifestyle

 Hiring a trainer…

 I love having a trainer because she knows how much to push me and has helped me develop a workout plan for my fitness goals (tone, strength and get nice abs.)
 I chose a female trainer because, in my opinion, she understands a woman’s body more than a male trainer would.
+That also probably explains why the multivitamins made for women exist in that same way.
 It’s important to find a trainer that you trust and work well with.
 Days when I’m having trouble focusing, or my body isn’t cooperating, I let her know.
 She’s great at pushing me when I think I can’t go any further and I thank her for that because that is what gets me results!
 Numerous times Jenn has put heavyweights in front of me, I look at her like she is crazy, she makes me do the set anyway.
 By the end of the workout, I’m happy that she pushed me and I feel really accomplished that I did something I didn’t think I could do.

 I understand that hiring a personal trainer or evening getting a gym membership is a financial commitment.
 But I can promise you that it’s worth it.
 You can break it up into monthly payments or work out with a trainer just once a week and repeat those exercises during your own time at the gym.
 Or you can get workout routine ideas from a ton of great fitness influencers on Instagram and come up with your own routines.